Variance modifiers limitations

 .

-In-positions work well with contravariant types, so with in
+In-positions work well with contravariant types, including the in

-modifier, because it allows transferring a type to a lower one, so from Dog
+modifier, because they allow a type to be transferred to a lower one, e.g., from Dog

 to Puppy